Lordzy/SAMPDictionary/README.md

 # SAMPDictionary

 SA-MP Dictionary is a simple dictionary system that allows you to get definitions of English words easily!
-Thank you for using.

 Commands
 /dictionary